JoshHallRVA/Group-Project-3/README.md

 <strong>HTML/CSS/Javascript</strong> - Garage Sailor was built using these core technologies.
 Both hand-crafted code and robust libraries were used to create the features necessary to give Garage Sailor a modern style, with an easy-to-use experience.

-<strong>Bootstrap</strong> - The elegant style and feel of Garage Sailor incorporates several of the styling tools pioneered and perfected by Bootstrap
+<strong>Bootstrap</strong> - The elegant style and feel of Garage Sailor incorporates several of the styling tools pioneered and perfected by Bootstrap.

 <strong>Materialize</strong> - Created and designed by Google, Material Design is a design language that combines the classic principles of successful design along with innovation and technology.